Do probationary employees have rights during their period of probation?

 Are there other ways around the “at-will” employment doctrine without an employment contract?

-Under Ohio law, your only recourse would be to pursue a claim for employment discrimination as employer’s actions would constitute violations of public policy in the State of Ohio as articulated by federal or state statutes or regulations.
+Under Ohio law, your only recourse would be to pursue a claim for employment discrimination as an employer’s actions would constitute violations of public policy in the State of Ohio as articulated by federal or state statutes or regulations.